Limieon/Thinking-With-Create/readme.md

 Terra's newest versions are not anymore hosted on CurseForge, so I downloaded it from Modrinth ([Modrinth Page](https://modrinth.com/mod/terra), [CurseForge Page](https://www.curseforge.com/minecraft/mc-mods/terra-world-generator)) and put it into this pack.

 ## Recommended Commands to run after server setup
-`/gamerule disableElytraMovementCheck true`: Disables Elytra Cheat Detection
+`/gamerule disableElytraMovementCheck true`: Disables Elytra Cheat Detection to save some performance